isomerpages/govtech-stp/_work-pass-holder-lane/Overview (Work Pass Holder Lane).md

 ### 1. Eligibility

 The following traveller types are eligible to travel under the WPHL.
-All pass holders and their dependants entering under WPHL, regardless of travel history, must be fully vaccinated before arrival.
+All pass holders entering under WPHL, regardless of travel history, must be fully vaccinated before arrival.
 Please read the <a href="wphl/vaccination-requirements" target="_blank">vaccination requirements</a> carefully.
 Ineligible travellers should explore other Safe Travel Lanes at the <a href="/arriving/overview" target="_blank">Travelling to Singapore</a> page.

 <ol style="list-style-type:decimal;">
 <li style="line-height:1.5;">Confinement nannies</li>